-Communication between counsellor and client will be confidential and treated as privileged information unless the client gives consent to any particular information being disclosed.
+Communication between counsellor and client will be confidential.
+Information given will be treated as privileged information unless the client gives consent to any particular information being disclosed.
 Exceptions to this principle occur when, in the professional judgement of the counsellor, there is clear and imminent danger to the client or others.

 Counsellors and Hospital Family Resource Centre have a responsibility to:

 - Ensure that the setting for counselling sessions is appropriately private.